FrankenCutters Homepage

 2. Managing all the email I receive.

-First off, most of the price is the labor.- Labor - To estimate labor cost, I keep a lot of records,
+- Labor - To estimate labor cost, I keep a lot of records,

 especially for repeat order customers.
 On the work